copperwater/xNetHack/doc/xnh-changelog-10.0.md

   bees.
 There are several trees on both start levels that still can, though.
 - When you walk into a peaceful invisible creature you weren't aware of, it does not get angry.
+- Dark Speech can no longer have no effect; if it tries to blind you and you are already blinded, it will fall through to trying to strip an intrinsic; if no intrinsic gets removed, it will fall through to the general damage-dealing, confusing, and stunning effect.

 ### Interface changes